 - Submitting higher than actual mileage totals for trips taken in personal vehicles.

 There are several ways that these types of fraud and abuse can take place: lack of awareness of expense policies, collusion between approver and employee, inappropriate policing of expenses.
-However, with a combination of policies, awareness and technology, such as expense report software, organizations can dramatically reduce this exposure.
+However, with a combination of policies, awareness and technology, such as expense claim software, organisations can dramatically reduce this exposure.

-If you are worried about expense fraud at your organization and want to know how it can be prevented, download this free white paper – 10 Ways to Reduce Expense Fraud – which contains broad-ranging solutions for minimizing your exposure.
+If you are worried about expense fraud at your organisation and want to know how it can be prevented, download this free white paper – 10 Ways to Reduce Expense Fraud – which contains broad-ranging solutions for minimising your exposure.

 Our choice of Chrome River EXPENSE was made in part due to the very user-friendly interface, easy configurability, and the clear commitment to impactful customer service – all aspects in which Chrome River was the clear winner.
 While Chrome River is not as large as some of the other vendors we considered, we found that to be a benefit and our due diligence showed that it could support us as well as any large players in the space, along with a personalized level of customer care.